 Each year, the membership of the IAC nominates outstanding volunteers to be recognized for their contribution to the sport of aerobatics.
 The award recipients are selected by secret ballot of the IAC Board of Directors.

-IAC President Mike Heuer will present the recipients with their awards at the IAC Gathering of Members on Friday evening, July 28th at the EAA Nature Center during AirVenture in Oshkosh.
+IAC President Robert Armstrong presented the recipients with their awards at the IAC Gathering of Members on Friday evening, July 27th at the EAA Nature Center during AirVenture in Oshkosh.
 In the past, these awards have been presented at the U.S. National Championships, but Oshkosh offers a venue that is unique and well attended.
-Recipients that are unable to attend on July 28th will receive their awards during the banquet at Nationals as in the past.

 This dynamic duo has done more than most to help reinvigorate the sport of competition aerobatics within the South Central Region not only in 2017 but throughout the last 15 years.
 Both Tony and Julia have been active competitors and judges.
 Tony competed at multiple contests including his last apperance at Nationals in 2015 as in Unlimited category.
 Julia worked her way up the ladder through to the Advanced category.